-Delta-8 has surfaced as one of the most popular and highly-sought cannabinoids on the market.
-Depending on state regulations, it can be found everywhere from small marijuana dispensaries to convenience stores.
+Delta-8 has surfaced as one of the most popular cannabinoids on the market.
+Depending on state regulations, it can be found online and in dispensaries and convenience stores.

 What is Delta-8 THC?

-Delta-8 THC (or delta-8-tetrahydrocannabinol) is a naturally occurring chemical compound with trace amounts found in hemp and marijuana plants.
+Delta-8 THC (or delta-8-tetrahydrocannabinol) is a naturally occurring chemical compound found in hemp and marijuana plants.
 Much of delta-8’s popularity is due to its similarity to delta-9 THC.
-When people use the term “THC,” or dozens of other terms meaning marijuana, they are referring to delta-9 THC.
+When people use the term “THC” or other terms meaning marijuana, they’re referring to delta-9 THC.

-Uses for THC vary across consumers but may include calmness, pain relief, better sleep, among other benefits.
+Uses for THC vary across consumers, but the benefits can include calmness, pain relief, and better sleep.
 In larger quantities, THC may cause euphoric high or sedation.
-Delta-8 THC can cause similar effects but to a lesser degree.
-Consumers who want these benefits without the traditional high caused by delta-9 THC are looking to delta-8.
+Delta-8, on the other hand, may give you similar effects but to a lesser degree.

 What’s the Difference Between Delta-8 THC and Delta-9 THC?

-The truth is, not a lot.
-Chemically, both cannabinoids have a double bond in their structures, which is thought to be the catalyst for binding to the body’s endocannabinoid receptors and causing you to become high.
+Both Delta-8 and Delta-9 have a double bond in their structures, which is thought to be the catalyst for binding to the body’s endocannabinoid receptors.
+This is what causes you to become high.

-CBD (cannabidiol) and delta-8 THC are both cannabinoids but interact with the body in very different ways.
-Unlike delta-8 and 9, CBD does not bind directly to the body’s endocannabinoid system.
+Unlike Delta-8 and Delta-9, CBD doesn’t bind directly to your body’s endocannabinoid system (ECS).
 Because of this, it does not produce a high as you would experience with either of the other cannabinoids.

-Like delta-8 THC, CBD is primarily derived from hemp and is more readily available to consumers because it is regulated differently than marijuana.
-CBD is a great option for consumers who want natural relief without the high.
+Like Delta-8, CBD is primarily derived from hemp.
+It’s more readily available to consumers because it’s not regulated in the same way as marijuana.
+CBD is a great option if you want natural relief without the high.

 Is Delta-8 THC Legal?

-That’s a great question and it depends on how you look at it.
 Delta-8 THC can be extracted from both hemp and marijuana.
 The 2018 Farm Bill legalized hemp cultivation across the country.
-Hemp is defined as a cannabis plant that contains no more than 0.3 percent delta-9 THC.
-These levels are considered too low to have a psychoactive effect, but delta-8 THC is not addressed at all.
+Hemp is defined as a cannabis plant that contains no more than 0.3% Delta-9 THC.
+These levels are considered too low to have a psychoactive effect, but Delta-8 isn’t addressed at all.

-Because delta-8 THC can be derived from hemp, the omission means that cultivation is hypothetically legal.
-Delta-8 THC has become an alternative to Delta-9 THC in many states where marijuana is illegal.
+Because Delta-8 can be derived from hemp, the omission means that cultivation is hypothetically legal.
+Delta-8 has become an alternative to Delta-9 in many states where marijuana is illegal.

 - New York